adithya7shankar/adithya7shankar/README.md

 ### 📈 What I am currently working on
 - **AI-Powered Traffic Analysis:** Developing a privacy-preserving traffic detection system with over 90% accuracy, ensuring zero identifiable signatures, making improvements to the simulation models and the detection algorithms.
 - **AI for Healthcare:** Training AI models for improving patient outcomes, leveraging multiple models to build a cohesive system.
+- **Neural Networks on Rust:** Building projects on microcontrollers and using rust to develop some parallels to the projects I am working on.
 ---